 To ensure your water is safe from dangerous microbes, follow these instructions for water purification.
 If you live in a rural setting or spend a lot of time camping and hiking, stock up on water purification tablets also in case you have to rely on a possibly contaminated water source, such as a lake, pond, or stream.

 Food is an obvious second priority.
 The food in your Vehicle 72 Hour Kit should be safe in high temperatures.
-In fact, do a quick check to make sure everything in your kit is safe at high temperatures, including any medicines.
+In fact, do a quick check to make sure everything in your kit is safe when it’s hot, including any medicines.
 Double check any canned items for signs of expansion.
 An explosion of Spaghetti-O’s in your kit will not be a pleasant surprise!

 Warm temps also bring the very best summer fruits and lots of them.
 It’s an ideal time to buy in-season fruits and veggies in bulk and get busy canning and/or dehydrating.
+New to canning?
+Tomatoes are in season and are super easy to can.
+In fact, I cut my canning teeth, so to speak, on tomatoes using these simple instructions.
 Since your kids are out of school, you have additional slave labor!
 Take advantage of it!

 How about the temperature in your food storage area?
 Ideally, it should be cooler than 70 degrees, which may be difficult during summer months.
 Our long-term food storage is meant to be long-term, and it would be a shame to end up with ruined food because your storage area was too hot.
 If you’re unsure of your pantry’s temperature, keep a thermometer in there for a few days and check for temperature fluctuations.
 Above all, never store food of any kind in your garage or outbuilding unless it’s well-insulated.